 During a vertebroplasty/kyphoplasty procedure, a small incision is made in the back through which the doctor places a narrow tube using imaging guidance ensuring the correct position.
 The tube creates a path through the back into the fractured area through the pedicle of the involved vertebrae.
 Your doctor may inject a cement-like material called polymethylmethacrylate (PMMA) into the fractured bone (vertebroplasty) or insert a balloon into the fractured bone to create a space and then fill it with cement (kyphoplasty).
 This pasty material hardens quickly, stabilizing the bone.
 Following vertebroplasty, about 75 percent of patients regain lost mobility and become more active.

 Central lines are placed for patient who may need long term blood draws and or medication injections.
 This allows medical personnel to administer IV medications and blood draws without multiple needle sticks in your arms.
 Central lines can be tunneled and non-tunneled, implanted ports, or PICC (peripherally inserted central catheter) lines.
 They can have 1,2, or 3 lumens, depending on why the central line is needed.
 The tip of the catheter is placed into the atrium of the heart with the exit site depending, as to what type of line is inserted.
-Tunneled and non-tunneled central lines have exit sites at the neck, or chest wall area, while a PICC line’s exit is typically in the arm.
+Tunneled and non-tunneled central lines have exit sites at the neck, or chest wall area, while a PICC line’s exit is typically in the chest or arm.
 The catheters ends have clips and caps that prevents blood from leaking out and air from entering the body.

 Inferior Vena Cava (IVC) Filter Placement/Removal